ucisysarch/opencvjs/README.md

 ### Tests
 Test suite contains several tests and examples demonstrating how the API can be used.
 Run the tests by launching test/tests.html file usig a browser.

+The file `tests/minimal-example.html` aims to be a minimal working example.
+It demonstrates the use of OpenCV JS, converting between ImageData and cv.Mat objects, and the use of the window.Module to initiate the runtime.

 ### Exported OpenCV Subset
 Classes and functions that are intended for binding generators (i.e. come with wrapping macros such as CV_EXPORTS_W and CV_WRAP) are exposed.
 Hence, supported OpenCV subset is comparable to OpenCV for Python.
 Also, enums with exception of anonymous enums are also exported.